-20 Further details of the Delano DNA Project can be found at http://delanoye.org/>.
+20 Further details of the Delano DNA Project can be found at .">http://delanoye.org/>.

-21 Ancestry and History of Philip Delano: MD, vol. 56, no 1: 97 shows the modern border between France and Belgium which did not exist when the de Lanoys and Mahieus lived there.
+^{21 21} Ancestry and History of Philip Delano: MD, vol. 56, no 1: 97

+On page 88, Cousin George English provides this very helpful map of the Flanders and Hainault area with the relative location of the cities/towns mentioned in his article as shown below.
+The map shows the modern border between France and Belgium which did not exist when the de Lanoys and Mahieus lived there.
 Tourcoing and Lille were not in France, but were part of the Spanish Netherlands.
 The border was formed after French Flanders became part of France in 1668 and Belgium became an independent country in 1830.